-Later, it was again converted to a mosque, and finally (not many people actually realize that) it was secularized and converted into a museum.
-Although it’s not a place of worship anymore, I could feel the sense of sanctuary washed over me as I entered the museum and I could see traces of both Christian and Muslim religion here and there.
-In a city like Istanbul, the only transcontinental metropolis that straddles the Bosphorus Strait between Europe and Asia, it’s also a symbol of the mix of oriental and western culture.
+Later, it was again converted into a mosque, and finally (not many people actually realize that) it was secularized and converted into a museum.
+Although it’s not a place of worship anymore, I could feel the sense of sanctuary washed over me as I entered the museum and I could see traces of both Christian and Muslim religions here and there.
+A city like Istanbul, the only transcontinental metropolis that straddles the Bosphorus Strait between Europe and Asia, it’s also a symbol of the mix of oriental and western culture.
 It is simply unique.
 We arrived at the museum early in the morning before it opened and immediately it was swarmed with tourists from all over the world.

-Learn more about must-visit places in Istanbul, check out A Traveler’s Guide to Istanbul: The Best of Asia and Europe.
+To learn more about must-visit places in Istanbul, check out A Traveler’s Guide to Istanbul: The Best of Asia and Europe.